 If the company is willing to share relevant costing data with us, Anubex can help to run such value analysis with a goal to underpin decision-making.

-Luckily, in more than 20 years of experience in legacy migration projects, Anubex did come across many CIO’s who had the vision and guts to put such transformation project on the leadership table.
+Luckily, in more than 30 years of experience in legacy migration projects, Astadia did come across many CIO’s who had the vision and guts to put such transformation project on the leadership table.
 As we understand that this can be the start of a “pilgrimage”, we always stand ready to support the CIO and his/her team with respect to technology choices, value analysis and change management.
-Our experience also shows that the CIO does appreciate that Anubex:
+Our experience also shows that CIOs appreciate that we are able to: